*This post was updated 6 August 2020

 However, there are plenty of easy ways to prevent your career having a negative impact on your private life as well as your health and mental well-being, from switching up your environment to investing in a business phone number.
 Below we offer some work/life balance tips for freelance copywriters:

-It sounds obvious but it’s one of the most difficult aspects of freelancing to master.
-In fact, many people in employment believe they lack the willpower to work for themselves.
+It sounds obvious but it’s one of the most difficult aspects of freelancing or home working to master.
+In fact, many people in full-time office-based employment believe they lack the willpower to work for themselves.
 But whether you’re a chronic procrastinator or you tend to take on too much work, drawing up a schedule is crucial so that you don’t end up spending more time than necessary on a task.

 The beauty of being a freelance content writer is that you can choose to work at a time that suits you.
 However, too much freedom can be a bad thing.
 Define the parameters of your working day and don’t overstep them.
 Task management platforms like Trello and DropTask are invaluable if you have to juggle a lot of jobs or crave structure.
 Or a simple calendar can do the trick.